 Since the power meter and power sensor can only work together, the first step is to determine which is malfunctioning.
-Connect the power sensor to the meter and perform the functional test on page 14.
 If the power meter is malfunctioning, refer to the troubleshooting table below.
 If the power sensor is malfunctioning, return it for service.